 Nothing is particularly clear about which type of bachelor’s degree is for a specific college major with all these explained.
 This will depend on your choice of school and major.
 But one question remains: will the bachelor’s degree type matter?

 Bachelor of Arts vs. Science: Does it Matter?

 A BA and a BS serve distinct functions.
 Neither degree is superior to the other, but one may be better suited to specific career goals.
 Students interested in technical careers, for example, may require a BS for graduate school applications.

 Undergraduates in some majors can choose between a BA and a BS.
 Many psychology programs, for example, provide both options.
 Students pursuing a BA or BS in psychology take similar courses but have different general education requirements.
 Both degrees satisfy the prerequisites for graduate studies.

 What is a Bachelor of Arts Degree?

-The B.A. degree gives you more intensive education, balancing courses with a general education mainly on the liberal arts.
+The B.A. degree gives you a more intensive education, balancing courses with a general education mainly in the liberal arts.
 Of the 120-180 credits needed for a B.A., your degree major only composes 36 credits.
 Other B.A. required credits can also be obtained through religion, Philosophy, History, Art, and writing courses.

 Degrees falling under the Bachelor of Arts are offered in fields mostly related to the arts and humanities like communication, liberal arts, foreign languages, music, journalism, and English.